DWP Prosecution – Charges Withdrawn

 Whether you face an interview under caution with an investigator or a DWP prosecution before the Magistrates’ or Crown Court you will want to instruct an experienced criminal solicitor.
 If you do so you will have the confidence that they will know what can best be achieved on your behalf in the circumstances that you face.

-If you wish to instruct Nottingham crime solicitor Alex Chapman then please do not hesitate to contact him on 0115 9599550.
+Please do not hesitate to contact us on 0115 9599550.
 You can also use the contact form below.

 It may be that one of our other offices is more convenient to you.
 If so, you can find contact details for your nearest office here.